Critical review vs literature review vs something else?

 Dr John Ankers

-Woolton Tutors
+Director, Woolton Tutors

-Answering A level biology Describe Questions
+Answering A level biology describe questions

 “Describe” questions want to know what is happening in front of you – perhaps in a graph, a scientific diagram or a picture.
 You need to describe what you can see!